Asafa Powell: 2013–2014 suspension and appeal

 On 14 July 2013 Powell announced he had tested positive for the banned drug oxilofrine in 2013 and withdrew from the 2013 World Athletics Championships as a result, but maintained that he did not take any banned supplements knowingly or willfully.
 Powell and fellow Jamaican sprinter, Sherone Simpson had taken the supplement Epiphany D1 as part of their training regimen, not knowing it contained oxilofrine.
 It was later revealed that Acacia was substituted with oxilofrine, and not revealed by the manufacturer.
 The duo sued the company that sold the supplement, Dynamic Life Nutrition (DLN), in order to clear their names.
 Both Powell and Simpson reached an out of court settlement for an undisclosed amount in September 2015.
 After the settlement, Simpson released a statement stating: "Both Asafa and I are happy that we were able to settle this out of court."
 In April 2014, the Jamaica Anti-Doping Commission suspended him for 18 months over doping charges, expiring in December that year.
 However, after he and Simpson appealed to the Court of Arbitration for Sport (CAS), the suspensions were reduced to the 6 months already served as CAS accepted the explanation that the offense was minor and due to contamination of the Epiphany D1 supplement.

+Powell won a lawsuit against the supplement company for failing to disclose the banned stimulant.

+2015 World Athletics Championships

+During his 2015 season, Powell made another appearance at a major championship in the 2015 World Championships in Athletics in Beijing, China.
+He advanced through the heats and semifinals, running 9.95 and 9.97 respectively.
+In the final, however, he clocked a time of 10.00 seconds, ultimately finishing in seventh place.